syedjawadshahzad/HedgeSafeHaven/README.md

 # HedgeSafeHaven

+The package provides functions to test the hedge and safe haven hypotheses.

 ## Step 1: Install the devtools package

 To install a R package, start by installing the devtools package.
 The best way to do this is from CRAN, by typing: